 My book hath only three leaves, the same are the three principles of eternity, wherein I can find all whatsoever Moses and the prophets, Christ and his apostles have taught and spoken; I can find therein the foundation of the world and all mysteries; yet not I, but the spirit of God, doth it according to the measure, as He pleaseth.

 The Boehme Residence

-The dissipating Holy Roman Empire (like the dissipating American Empire today) made smooth paths for the aristocracy, and labyrinthine laws and regulations for the honest tradesman; and it may be that Jacob simply carried on his business with antinomian disregard for the corrupt laws of corrupt statesmen, as did many of his contemporaries, including Karl von Endern.
-His writings indicate an attitude toward earthly power that was far removed from the Pauline imperative to "be subject to the governing authorities."
-This attitude was common among 17th century Protestants throughout Europe, both rich and poor.
+The dissipating Holy Roman Empire (like the dissipating American Empire today) made smooth paths for the aristocracy, and labyrinthine laws and regulations for the honest tradesman; and it appears that Jacob simply carried on his business with antinomian disregard for the corrupt laws of corrupt statesmen, as did many of his contemporaries, including Karl von Endern.

 City records show that Jacob borrowed much, bought and sold much and moved substantial amounts of money.
 His investments in real estate, leather and textiles made him prosperous enough that in 1612, at the age of 36, he was able to sell his cobbler's bench and leave shoe-making behind him.
 He placed all four of his sons in a trade, cared for an orphaned niece and kept up a voluminous correspondence with his many adherents and inquirers.
 When the Thirty Years War brought economic crisis to the region, he made ends meet by trafficking in the underground economy, buying gloves in the country and selling them in Prague and Dresden, travelling dangerous roads through war-torn lands.
 He remained a busy man of affairs even while in the throes of divine ecstasy and when his fierce inspirations kept him writing deep into the night.